 Yet, over the last three years there has been significant interest in treatment of CCSVI on the part of MS patients, especially those who are not responding to proven therapy.
 This is understandable – any potential for a new treatment or cure would be of interest to a patient with a chronic debilitating disease.
 The treatment is called the liberation procedure, and is essentially angioplasty to open up the veins draining the brain and relieve the alleged back pressure.
 Clinics are already offering the treatment to patients, despite the fact that CCSVI remains controversial at best and there is no convincing scientific evidence that the liberation procedure works.

-Every online article about CCSVI is full of comments from supporters claiming that neurologists are engaged in a conspiracy to suppress CCSVI, that the government is complicit, and “Big Pharma” (of course) is behind it all.
+Every online article about CCSVI is full of comments from supporters claiming that neurologists are engaged in a conspiracy to suppress CCSVI, in which the government is complicit, and “Big Pharma” (of course) is behind it all.
 It has been instructive to listen to conspiracy theories about various medical treatments.
 Believers simply invent villains as needed, without any consistency of logic.
-In the Chronic Lyme controversy, for example, the treatment is a pharmaceutical – antibiotics.
+In the chronic Lyme disease controversy, for example, the treatment is a pharmaceutical – antibiotics.
 So Big Pharma can’t be the villain in that story, therefore believers simply made the insurance companies wear the black hats.
-At other times proponents of alternative treatments rail against mainstream medicine’s over reliance on invasive procedures, but now the treatment they want is an invasive procedure, so neurologists (who treat MS medically) are the villains, and the surgeons are the heroes.
+At other times proponents of alternative treatments rail against mainstream medicine’s over-reliance on invasive procedures, but now the treatment they want is an invasive procedure, so neurologists (who treat MS medically) are the villains, and the surgeons are the heroes.
 Somehow evidence and scientific plausibility gets left behind in all the conspiracy mongering.

 The evidence, however, is what ultimately drives mainstream thinking about a disease and its treatment.
 In the case of CCSVI we now have the results of a large observational study.
 Zamboni’s group has also published a study of the liberation procedure, with weakly positive results, but given his role in this controversy few find the results compelling.